Skip to main content

 What should I order at Woodruff?

-Specific menu items aren't available to confirm here, and publishing dish recommendations from outside the current menu would mislead you.
+Specific menu items aren't available to confirm here, publishing dish recommendations from outside the current menu would mislead you.
 What the record does confirm is that Simon Williams and Colm Maguire's cooking is noted for being always surprising — so follow the kitchen's lead and order what's running on the night rather than hunting for a signature dish.

 Can Woodruff accommodate groups?